Updated on Nov 29, 2023 Share

 Cell tissue dissociation and disaggregation are vital steps in the beginning of a wide range of research applications, including research into developing cancer treatments, the creation of vaccines, and cell expansion.
 An optimized protocol for dissociation could save time and money while also delivering a highly-enriched population of healthy cells of interest for downstream processing and analysis.

-If you’re looking to reduce isolation time and cell loss during the process of dissociation to a viable cell sample, explore our line of cell isolation kits or contact our team to discuss your specific application and whether microbubbles could help you overcome existing barriers in sample preparation.
+If you’re looking to reduce isolation time and cell loss during the process of dissociation to a viable cell sample, explore our products or contact our team to discuss your specific application and whether microbubbles could help you overcome existing barriers in sample preparation.

 If you are reading this, you probably already understand or at least have a very…